m-rei/live-tpl/README.md

 Your html file is your template and your final product: it is processed and updated in place & live!

-## Keywords
+## Directives

-The following keywords can be used for templating:
+The following directives (html attributes) can be used for templating:

 - tpl-if
 - tpl-for
 - tpl-model

+You can use double-curly braces anywhere in the container!

 ## Getting started